Mustard-Software/kitter/README.md

 **kitter.js** is a minimal and expressive documentation framework for modern component libraries and design systems with React, Tailwind, and TypeScript.

-Our philosophy with kitter is to provide a zen and fun way to turn your design tokens and components into design documentation that inspires.
+kitter.js was designed to make documenting design systems clean, expressive, and fun — without boilerplate.
+Whether you're building a design system from scratch or showcasing tokens in production, kitter gets out of your way.
 The current implementation of kitter includes color swatches and typography systems.
 However, our team is continuing to develop more design features into kitter as we seek to push the limits of what is possible with design token documentation.

+🚧 Currently in early development — we support:

+- 📘 Page layout primitives (titles, descriptions, sections)
+- 🎨 Color swatches (with computed formats: hex, OKLCH, HSL)
+- 🅰️ Typography samples (with computed font styles)

+Coming soon:

+- Component previews
+- Spacing scale
+- Grid system

 ## Installation